 If you’ve ever tried to stop smoking using patches, gum or other nicotine replacement methods, you know that it generally doesn’t make the process of quitting much easier.
 There’s more going on than just nicotine delivery.
 In fact, nicotine clears your system in only a couple of days.
-So why do people who are quitting using patches or gum report that their desire to smoke continues long after the chemicals are gone?
+So why do people who stop smoking using patches or gum report that their desire to smoke continues long after the chemicals are gone?

 One of the main reasons is that smoking is a powerful HABIT not an addiction.
 Think about it.
 If you smoke a pack a day and each cigarette is about ten puffs… then you’re drawing your hand to your mouth about 200 times a day.
 What else do you do 200 times a day?

-And if you’ve ever quit for months or even years and returned to smoking, why is it you feel like it’s even harder to quit the second, third or fourth time around?
-First, you’ve started reinforcing that habit again and you’ve linked up some new reason for smoking – for example, “I was doing really well until X happened.”
+And if you’ve ever quit smoking for months or even years and then returned to smoking, why is it you feel like it’s even harder to quit smoking the second, third or fourth time around?
+First, you’ve started reinforcing that smoking habit again and you’ve linked up some new reason for smoking – for example, “I was doing really well until X happened.”
 Now your subconscious mind not only has a HABIT to break, it’s got a REASON you have to overcome for the habit you have to break.
-Secondly, when you quit and fail, you’ve built the neural pathways for that failure behavior.
+Secondly, when you quit smoking and fail, you’ve built the neural pathways for that failure behavior.
 Basically, you’ve reinforced the difficulty instead of reinforcing the success.

 You May Have to Quit Smoking to Land Your Next Job

 As employers around the country continue to announce that they will no longer hire tobacco users, smokers and e-cigarette users are looking for help in finally giving up their habit.
 Over the past week, Centura Health in Kansas and Colorado, the University of Missouri Health Care System, and Upper Chesapeake Health in Maryland, all announced that they will no longer hire tobacco users beginning January 1, 2015.